oconnor663/duct.py/spec.md

 messages.
 Deadlock.

-For this reason, the `start` method is required to do IO in the background using threads.
-That includes reading captured bytes from stdout and stderr, and also writing supplied bytes to stdin.
+For this reason, the `start` method is required to do IO in the background using threads, both to read captured bytes from stdout and stderr, and to write supplied bytes to stdin.
 That guarantees that the parent will never cause its children to block, regardless of the order of operations after `start`.

-The implementation is allowed to optimize this out in the synchronous parts of the API.
+The implementation may avoid using threads in the synchronous parts of the API.
 For example, the `read` method doesn't necessarily need to spawn a background thread for reading, because it can read on the calling thread and wait after reading returns EOF.
 It could also choose to use async IO to run multiple read/write loops on the calling thread.
-But the `start` API in particular _must_ do IO in the background, to avoid all possible deadlocks.
+But the `start` API in particular must do IO in the background, to avoid all possible deadlocks.